DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/user-accounts.md

 | john.doe@education.gov.uk   | John       | Doe       | 1           | 0                         | 0          |
 | jane.doe@education.gov.uk   | Jane       | Doe       | 0           | 1                         | 0          |
 | joseph.doe@education.gov.uk | Joseph     | Doe       | 0           | 0                         | 1          |

+The User Importer will not create duplicates of existing user records (based on email).
+For example if `jane.doe@education.gov.uk` already exists in the database, another record for `jane.doe@education.gov.uk` will not be created if that email address is in the uploaded CSV.

+The User Importer can be used to update existing records, for example if `jane.doe@education.gov.uk` is promoted from a `team_leader` to `regional_delivery_officer`, the script can be used to update the user record.